figma-plus/docs/developerGuide/publish.md

 - Security threats such as sending user data to a server, including analytics scripts
 - Damages to users' documents

-To submit a request for approval, add a new entry in our [Master List](https://github.com/jachui/figma-plugin-manager/blob/gh-pages/masterList.json) and create a pull request.
+To submit a request for approval, add a new entry in our [Plugin Directory](https://github.com/figma-plus/plugin-directory/blob/gh-pages/plugins.json) and create a pull request.

 A plugin entry looks like this: